Thank God it's Friday: Top 10 stocks which gave you up to 80% return this week

 On a trailing basis, currently the BSE midcap index is trading at 31x PE and Sensex is trading at 22.98x PE, which is higher compared to the historical average.
 However, most experts expect that the midcap stocks to continue to outperform.

-“The Nifty Midcap 50 Index has seen a gradual re-rating in valuations from its average range of 18-20X (P/E) prior to 2015 to an average of 35-36x in 2016 and 34x currently,” Alok Ranjan, Head of Research, Way2Wealth Brokers Pvt.
-Ltd told Moneycontrol.com.

-“This move has been on account of higher investor interest in this space (hence more funds flow moving in) and the expectation of higher earnings growth coming in from this space.
-We believe the rally will continue in quality midcaps,” he said.
+?The Nifty Midcap 50 Index has seen a gradual re-rating in valuations from its average range of 18-20X (P/E) prior to 2015 to an average of 35-36x in 2016 and 34x currently,?
+Alok Ranjan, Head of Research, Way2Wealth Brokers Pvt.
+Ltd told Moneycontrol.com.?This move has been on account of higher investor interest in this space (hence more funds flow moving in) and the expectation of higher earnings growth coming in from this space.
+We believe the rally will continue in quality midcaps,? he said.